qsuProjects/PCORI/README.md

 The file ```generateSbatch_mm.r``` is for use with a SLURM-based cluster computing system and automatically generates sbatch files to run the simulation code.
 A few examples are in the directory ```sbatch_files```.
 File ```push_to_sherlock.R``` is used to push files to the cluster.

--<b>GENSURV</b>: Code to generate survival times from an extended Cox model
+-<b>STDEPCOV</b>: Code to generate survival times from an extended Cox model

-Program "generateByScenario" calls the function mysim which is located on filemysimRangeScenarioSB.R.
+Program ```generateByScenario``` calls the function ```mysim``` which is located on ```filemysimRangeScenarioSB.R```.
 This file contains all the code necessary to run a simulation where various parameters are tested.
 This include different assumptions on the covariates used, several censoring methods, among others.
-Once data is generated, models are fitted and statistics computed using program "fitSurvivalModelsSHER_COM.R".
+Once data is generated, models are fitted and statistics computed using program ```fitSurvivalModelsSHER_COM.R```.

-A program that looks at run times depending on the various parameters tested can be found here.

 -<b>IMPMISS</b>: Code to generate auxiliary variables and use them to impose missingness.

+File ```impose_missingness_functions.R``` contains functions for 1) generating auxiliary variables as a function of covariates, survival variables, and (optionally) subject random effects, 2) imposing missingness as a function of auxiliary and other variables, and 3) locally testing performance of these algorithms.
+The user can control simulation parameters by modifying the parameter csv files: ```aux_var_parameters_matrix.csv``` (parameters for auxiliary variable generation), ```missing_var_parameters_matrix.csv``` (parameters for missing indicator generation), and ```rand_intercepts_sd.txt``` (the standard deviation of subject random intercepts, if used).
+These scripts are not yet parallelized or optimized for cluster use.